Maine's Air Quality Forecast, Ozone and Particle Pollution

 How does it behave in Maine?

-• Summer -- Maine's summertime particle pollution values can rise due to a 'dirty air mass' moving over the state.
-Large slow-moving High-Pressure systems can pick up pollution as they move across the country.
-The slower they move, the dirtier they are when they reach the eastern US.
-In recent years the particle pollution emissions have dropped and so Maine is not impacted as often by very dirty air.
-In fact, in recent years summer particle pollution levels in Maine have been lower than winter particle pollution levels.
+• Summer â€“ Maine’s summertime particle pollution values can rise due to a dirty air mass moving over the state.
+Large high-pressure systems can pick up pollution as they move across the country.
+The slower they move, the dirtier they are when they reach New England.
+In recent years, the particle pollution emissions have dropped, thus, Maine is not impacted as often by very dirty air.
+In fact, in recent years, summer particle pollution levels in Maine have been lower except for wildfire smoke events.

-• Winter -- In Maine, wintertime particle pollution values are primarily due to build up during nocturnal inversions.
+• Winter â€“ In Maine, wintertime particle pollution values are primarily due to build up during nocturnal inversions.
 An inversion is like a cap that prevents air from moving upward.
-Wintertime nocturnal inversions are more likely when it is calm, clear and cold.
-Clouds help to keep things warmer, so the inversions are likely to be weak or not form at all in cloudy conditions.
+Wintertime nocturnal inversions are more likely when conditions are calm, clear and cold.
+Clouds hinder inversion formation, causing the inversions to be weak or not form at all.

 used with permission from WAGM TV